 ING uses the banking of things umbrella initiative to connect and cross-pollinate value on a bigger scale, for example enabling easier payments at petrol stations by partnering with car manufacturer BMW.

-Moreover, the shared knowledge forms an excellent barometer not only for the speed of technological changes but also a deeper insight into the acceptance by your consumer.
-Tech Scouting helps identify future trends and technologies, find new partners and inspire your organization with relevant use cases, future scenarios and sample business models.
+Moreover, the shared knowledge forms an excellent barometer not only for the speed of technological changes but also the acceptance by consumers.

 Apple, Fitbit and Garmin created an ecosystem focused on fitness and apps.